O96a/sudatutor-v6/README.md

 ## 🔒 Security & Privacy

-- ✅ API keys stored in environment variables
+- ✅ API keys stored in environment variables (never in code)
 - ✅ No user data stored on servers
 - ✅ All queries processed through Google's secure infrastructure
-- ✅ No tracking or analytics by default
+- ✅ Docker secrets support for enhanced security
+- ✅ HTTPS/SSL recommended for production

-**Note**: This is a client-side application.
-The API key is exposed in the browser.
-For production use with public access, implement a backend proxy to secure the API key.
+- ⚠️ **Important**: This is a client-side application.
+For production with public access, implement a backend proxy to secure the API key

+### Securing Your API Key in Production

+For production deployments, consider:
+1. **Backend Proxy**: Create a simple backend service that holds the API key
+2. **API Gateway**: Use services like AWS API Gateway or Google Cloud Endpoints
+3. **Environment Variables**: Use Docker secrets or cloud provider secret managers
+4. **Rate Limiting**: Implement rate limiting to prevent abuse

 ---